 The seventh year Slytherin sat on one of the green couches in the common room, staring intensely at the fire, thinking about the difficulties of his life.
 There were so many things.
 Firstly, he had to deal with the duties that came with being Pureblood royalty.
 The rules, the restrictions…not that he followed them much.
 But in theory.

 Secondly, being Slytherin royalty.
 He had gained his position through hard work and good genes.
 Being a part of the infamous Platinum trio helped, as did his astonishingly good looks, but it was mainly his attitude.
 His aesthetic.
 His I'm a God and you are all beneath me physique sent boys running and girls swooning.
 It took work, though.
 It took a lot of care to care this little.

 But the main reason that being Blaise was difficult, and the reason he was thinking about his problems at this particular moment, had nothing to do with Pureblood or Slytherin royalty.

 Instead, it had everything to do with the snotty and infatuated blonde he had the displeasure of calling his best friend.

-"Blaise!" he nearly shouted, making his way over to where the other boy was sitting on the couch.
+"Blaise!" he nearly shouted, making his way over to the couch.

 The dark-haired boy sighed in exasperation.
 "Yes, Draco?"

-The blonde flopped onto the couch and crossed his arms.
+The blonde flopped down next to him and crossed his arms.
 "You will never believe what just happened."

-Blaise did not have the gift of prophecy, in fact he believed the entire branch of magic to be complete trash, but he saw this conversation in full before he even responded.
-"What happened?"
+Blaise did not have the gift of prophecy.
+In fact, he believed the entire branch of magic to be complete and utter trash, but he saw this full conversation in his mind's eye before he even responded.